rr-learning/CausalWorld/docs/guide/evaluating_policy.rst

 that allow for a precise evaluation of generalisation capabilities with respect to any of the defining environment variables.

-In order to evaluate a certain generalisation aspect a evaluation protocol needs to be defined.
+In order to evaluate a certain generalisation aspect an evaluation protocol needs to be defined.
 Each evaluation protocol defines a set of episodes that might differ from each other with respect to the generalisation aspect under consideration.
 If e.g. the agent is evaluated regarding success under different masses each episodes is a counterfactual version of the other with the mass of a certain object being the